MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-autoplay.md

 <!-- Description-Source-ADMX -->
 This policy setting disallows AutoPlay for MTP devices like cameras or phones.

-- If you enable this policy setting, AutoPlay is not allowed for MTP devices like cameras or phones.
+- If you enable this policy setting, AutoPlay isn't allowed for MTP devices like cameras or phones.

-- If you disable or do not configure this policy setting, AutoPlay is enabled for non-volume devices.
+- If you disable or don't configure this policy setting, AutoPlay is enabled for non-volume devices.
 <!-- DisallowAutoplayForNonVolumeDevices-Description-End -->

 <!-- DisallowAutoplayForNonVolumeDevices-Editable-Begin -->